Finding Hidden Gems in Europe: 39 Unique Places to Get off the Beaten Path Europe

 At the end of a busy day in Ptuj, you can enjoy the healing thermal waters of the local public spa.
 Contributed by Paul of Paulmarina.

-Clermont-Ferrand is a gem of a city located in the Auvergne region of central France.
+A must visit when in France Clermont-Ferrand is a gem of a city located in the Auvergne region of central France.
 Known for its charming medieval streets and picturesque setting at the foot of the Puy de Dôme, Clermont-Ferrand is a must-visit destination for anyone travelling in France and wanting to explore the country outside Paris.

 One of the city’s most notable attractions is the Clermont-Ferrand Cathedral, a stunning 13th-century Gothic cathedral that towers over the city.
 The cathedral is known for its intricate carvings, and stained glass windows considered some of France’s finest examples of medieval art.
 But what draws the eyes are the black volcanic rocks used for its construction and give its unusual dark aspect.